E-CAM/E-CAM-Library/Classical-MD-Modules/modules/HTC/decorators/readme.rst

 E-CAM is interested in the challenge of bridging timescales.
-To study molecular dynamics with atomistic detail, timesteps must be used on the order of a femto-second.
+To study molecular dynamics with atomistic detail, timesteps must be used on the order of a femtosecond.
 Many problems in biological chemistry, materials science, and other fields involve events that only spontaneously occur after a millisecond or longer (for example, biomolecular conformational changes, or nucleation processes).
 That means that around :math:`10^{12}` time steps would be needed to see a single millisecond-scale event.
 This is the problem of "rare